historicalsource/minizork-1982/README.md

 # MiniZork (1982 Edition) Source Code Collection

-MiniZork (1982 Edition) is a 1982 sampler edition of Zork I.
+MiniZork (1982 Edition) is a 1982 sampler edition of Zork I. It is possibly incomplete.

 __What is this Repository?__